volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type ThirdParam = Parameters<typeof addNumbers>[2];
 ```

-If is useful for getting a type of the function parameter to ensure type safety, especially when you are using an external library:
+If is useful to get a type of the function parameter to ensure type safety, especially if you are using an external library:

 ```typescript
 const saveUser = (user: { name: string; surname: string; age: number }) => {